Gray-Box Nonlinear Feedback Optimization: Design of the Gray-Box Controller

-In the iterative update \eqref{eq:hybrid_controller}, the gray-box controller merges two descent directions via the adaptive convex combination \eqref{eq:hybrid_controller_gradient}.
-The first one (i.e., $\tilde{\phi}_{k,1}$ in \eqref{eq:hybrid_controller_inexact_GD}) is an inexact gradient using $\hat{H}_k$.
-The second one (i.e., $\tilde{\phi}_{k,2}$ in \eqref{eq:hybrid_controller_grad_est}) is a gradient estimate constructed from the current and previous evaluations of the objective $\Phi$, which has been originally developed in \cite{zhang2022new} and leveraged for feedback optimization in our previous work \cite{he2022model}.
-Note that $\tilde{\phi}_{k,2}$ is useful since it is an unbiased estimate of $\nabla \obj_\delta(w_k)$, where $\obj_\delta$ is the smooth approximation of $\obj$.
-The controller perturbs the new candidate solution $w_{k+1}$ by an exploration noise $\delta v_k$, see \eqref{eq:hybrid_controller_exploration}.
-This perturbation helps to explore $\obj$ around $w_{k+1}$, thereby facilitating the construction of the gradient estimate.
-Finally, the obtained input $u_{k+1}$ is applied to the plant.
-Fig.~\ref{fig:interconnect_hybrid} illustrates the closed-loop interconnection of the physical plant \eqref{eq:sys_map} and our gray-box feedback optimization controller \eqref{eq:hybrid_controller}.
+The gray-box controller \eqref{eq:hybrid_controller} merges two directions via adaptive convex combination \eqref{eq:hybrid_controller_gradient}.
+The first (i.e., $\tilde{\phi}_{k,1}$) is an inexact gradient using $\hat{H}_k$.
+The second (i.e., $\tilde{\phi}_{k,2}$) is a gradient estimate constructed from the current and previous evaluations of the objective $\Phi$, which has been developed in \cite{zhang2022new} and leveraged for feedback optimization in our previous work \cite{he2022model}.
+Different from the estimates in \cite{chen2020model,tang2023zeroth} with two objective evaluations (i.e., two actuation steps), $\tilde{\phi}_{k,2}$ requires a single actuation per iteration.
+This feature aligns with online decision-making settings, where resetting and actuating the system again may be impractical.
+Note that $\tilde{\phi}_{k,2}$ is an unbiased estimate of $\nabla \obj_\delta(w_k)$, where $\obj_\delta$ is the smooth approximation of $\obj$ as per \eqref{eq:smooth_approx}.
+The unbiased property follows from \eqref{eq:unbiased_grad_est}, the zero expectation of $v_k$, and the independence of $v_k$ from $v_{k-1}$ and $\Phi(u_{k-1},y_{k-1})$.
+The controller perturbs the new solution $w_{k+1}$ by an exploration noise $\delta v_{k+1}$, see \eqref{eq:hybrid_controller_exploration}, thereby exploring $\obj$ around $w_{k+1}$ to construct a gradient estimate.
+Finally, the input $u_{k+1}$ is applied to the plant \eqref{eq:sys_map}.
+The iterative structure also allows handling input constraints via projection, see also \cref{sec:tracking}. \cref{fig:interconnect_hybrid} illustrates the closed-loop interconnection of a physical plant and our gray-box controller \eqref{eq:hybrid_controller}.